Tony Marston's Blog About software development, PHP and OOP

 Example 1

-A prime example of this is a certain open source email library which uses 100 classes, as shown in Figure 6:
+A prime example of this is a certain open source email library which uses 100 classes, each containing just a single method, as shown in Figure 6:

 Figure 6 - Too much separation